Eviction after a section 8 notice

 Follow any guidance from the court on arrival times, social distancing and face coverings.

-an outright order - which sets a date for possession
+An outright possession order sets a date for you to leave your home.

-a suspended possession order - which allows you to stay in your home as long as you keep to conditions such as paying off arrears
+A suspended order lets you stay in your home if you keep to conditions such as paying off arrears in set instalments.

 If the judge makes an order, you usually have to pay the court fees and some or all of your landlord’s legal costs.
-There are limits on how much you can be ordered to pay towards your landlord's legal costs.
+There are limits on how much you can be ordered to pay.